NWA United States Heavyweight Championship

 The NWA United States Heavyweight Championship is a name used for several secondary championships used by various National Wrestling Alliance (NWA) members since 1953.
 At least twelve different versions of the NWA United States Heavyweight Championships have been promoted in various regions across the United States.
 The NWA's bylaws allowed any NWA member, also known as an NWA territory, to create and control their own version of the NWA United States Heavyweight Championship.
-The most well known version was the Mid-Atlantic Wrestling version, which later became the WCW United States Heavyweight Championship, and is still active as the WWE United States Championship.
+The most well known version was the Mid-Atlantic Wrestling version, which became the Undisputed United States Championship in 1981 after the San Francisco-based NWA territory ceased operations, leaving the Mid-Atlantic version as the only remaining United States Championship.
+The Mid-Atlantic version later became the WCW United States Heavyweight Championship, and is still active as the WWE United States Championship.

 History

 The National Wrestling Alliance (NWA) was founded in 1948 after six professional wrestling promoters decided to join together and form a governing body to oversee the various members, later referred to as the NWA territories.
 The NWA Board of Directors agreed to all recognize one over all NWA World Heavyweight Championship and one NWA World Junior Heavyweight Championship across all promotions.
 Beyond those two championships the Board allowed each promotion to create and promote whatever championship they wanted to.
 For example, in 1949 the first of many NWA World Tag Team Championships was created in the Los Angeles territory.

 The earliest version of the NWA United States Heavyweight championship was promoted by Fred Kohler Enterprises.
 It was known as the Chicago version from 1953 until 1959 and was later known as the Detroit version from 1959 until 1980.
 Various versions of an "American" or "United States" title had existed going back to 1881.
 The Detroit version was the primary singles championship within the NWA Detroit promotion.
 Over the course of its existence, the title was held by well known names such as Bobo Brazil, The Sheik, Wilbur Snyder, Johnny Valentine, and multi-time AWA World Heavyweight Champions Verne Gagne and Dick the Bruiser.
 At around the same time, a version of the US title was established in the Rocky Mountains territory.
 First held by Gagne, it lasted until 1961.
 Five years later in 1958, a version was established in St Joseph with Gagne again as inaugural champion, lasted nearly a decade until it was last claimed by former World champion Lou Thesz in 1967.